Beat Shazam: Bonus Round: Beat Shazam

-The winning team attempts to identify five more songs, one at a time before Shazam can do so.
-Each correct answer awards the team $25,000.
-No multiple-choice answers are offered in this round, and each song is in a different category.
-The team must answer with the exact wording of the title.
-A yellow ring on the gameboard steadily disappears to act as a timer; the contestants must buzz in before it is completely gone.
-If the team fails to buzz in on any song, or fails to identify any song, they lose the opportunity to play for $1,000,000.
+In the bonus round, the winning team tries to identify six more songs, one at a time, before Shazam can do so.
+Each song is in a different category.
+The first five questions are worth $25,000 each, and the team must give the exact title for each song.
+A yellow ring on the gameboard acts as a timer; the contestants must buzz in before it is completely gone.

-After all five songs have been played, the team is given a category for a sixth and final song.
-They may either end the game and keep their winnings or attempt to identify this song.
-If they choose to continue, only one team member may play.
-If the contestant correctly names the song before Shazam, the team's entire winnings are doubled; if the team beats Shazam on all six songs, the team's winnings are increased to the grand prize of $1,000,000.
-Giving a wrong answer or no answer on the final song cuts the team's winnings in half.
-However, if they choose to keep their winnings, they are given a chance to play the final song unofficially and see if they would have been able to name it.
+After the first five songs, the team is given the category for the sixth and final song.
+They may choose to end the game and keep all their winnings, or have one player attempt to answer.
+If they fail to answer or give an incorrect answer, they lose half their money.
+If they missed one of the first five songs, a correct answer on the final song doubles the team's money; if they answered all five correctly, a correct answer on the final song increases their winnings to the grand prize of $1,000,000.
+Teams that choose not to attempt the final song are given a chance to see if they could have answered it in time.

 Without winning the grand prize, a team can win up to $352,000 ($452,000 in season 1; $448,000 in season 2; $404,000 in season 3) over the course of the entire game, by identifying every song in the main game, beating Shazam on four of the first five songs in the bonus round, then beating it again on the sixth.

 Top prize winners

-There have been five teams who successfully "Beat Shazam" and won the $1,000,000 grand prize:
+Five teams have successfully "Beat Shazam" and won the $1,000,000 grand prize: